 I wouldn’t change anything about the leadership world.
 I just want it to expand so that more people can learn about these powerful tools.
 It offers so so much to the world already and allows people to grow as much or as little as they want.
 These events, especially, are so insightful and teach everyone so much.
 The minor thing I might change is that some people contribute for the wrong reason.
 I have seen a few cases where people will realise that they are making a tremendous impact in the world and suddenly become driven by a desire for significance.
 I think it’s important to contribute, but not if you’re going to film yourself doing it and post it online for praise.
 There is a difference between inspiring others to do the same as you and simply telling them that you’re about to talk on stage in front of 10,000 people.
 It’s okay to share if it’s a way of getting others to do the same, basically!
 Leaders create more leaders.

-Do you think more people should have portfolio careers?
+Do you think more people would enjoy portfolio careers?

 I think people should do what makes them happy.
 At the end of the day, work doesn’t feel like work if it’s something that you enjoy!
 There are multiple things that make me happy, which is why I have multiple careers but not everyone feels that way and that’s fine.
 You only have one life so I suggest going and doing what you want to do.